Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance: INFINITE WIDTH LIMITS OF BAYESIAN NEURAL NETWORKS UNDER WEIGHTS WITH UNBOUNDED VARIANCE

 \item Numerical experiments in one and two dimensions that validate our procedure by obtaining better posterior predictive properties for functions with jumps and discontinuities, compared to both Gaussian processes and Bayesian neural networks of finite width.

-\item A real world application to the air quality data in the city of York, where our results show a smaller prediction error in out-of-sample observations. \end{enumerate}
+\item A real world application on a benchmark real estate data set from the UCI repository. \end{enumerate}

-\section{Infinite width limits of Bayesian neural networks under weights with unbounded variance}
+\section{INFINITE WIDTH LIMITS OF BAYESIAN NEURAL NETWORKS UNDER WEIGHTS WITH UNBOUNDED VARIANCE}

 Consider the case of a shallow, one hidden layer network, with the weights of the last layer being independent and identically distributed with symmetric $\alpha$-stable priors.
 Our results are derived under this setting using the following proposition of~\citet{DerLee2005}. \begin{proposition}\citep{DerLee2005}.
 Let the network specified by Equations \eqref{eq:nn1} and \eqref{eq:nn2}, with a single hidden layer ($K=2$), have i.i.d. hidden-to-output weights $w_{j}^{(2)}$ distributed as a symmetric $\alpha$-stable with scale parameter $(\nu/2)^{1/2}{p}_{2}^{-1/\alpha}$.
-Then $y(\mathbf{x})$ converges in distribution to a symmetric $\alpha-$stable process $f(\mathbf{x})$ as $p_2 \to \infty$.
-The finite dimensional distribution of $f(\mathbf{x})$, denoted as $(f(\mathbf{x}_1),\dots,f(\mathbf{x}_n))$ for all $n$, where $\mathbf{x}_i\in\mathbb{R}^I$, is multivariate stable and admits a characteristic function:
+Then $y(\mathbf{x})$ converges in distribution to a symmetric $\alpha$-stable process $f(\mathbf{x})$ as $p_2 \to \infty$ for random input-to-hidden weights.
+The finite dimensional distribution of $f(\mathbf{x})$, denoted as $(f(\mathbf{x}_1),\dots,f(\mathbf{x}_n))$ for all $n$, where $\mathbf{x}_i\in\mathbb{R}^I$, is multivariate stable with a characteristic function: